postspectacular/devart-codefactory/README.md

 Contains the complete Clojure backend and wrapper for the Google AppEngine API & core services.
 The main app itself is written as a standard [Ring](https://github.com/ring-clojure/ring) handler using [Compojure](https://github.com/weavejester/compojure).
 The AppEngine wrapper started out using some ideas & snippets from the outdated [appengine-magic](https://github.com/gcv/appengine-magic) project, but ended up differing quite substantially and might be developed further...

+At the heart of the backend is a simple REST style API, which supports both JSON and EDN formats (though the UI is only using EDN, since it's native for Clojure).
+Each API handler defines a number of validators which are defined in this file: `/src-gae/codefactory/config.clj` and executed via the [thi.ng/validate](http://thi.ng/validate) library.

 3D objects created with the Co(de)Factory UI are only stored as abstract syntax trees (ASTs).
 However, as part of the object submission process, the backend is generating 3D STL files of the uploaded code structures (ASTs) and uses the [geom-svg](https://github.com/thi-ng/geom/blob/develop/geom-svg/src/index.org) module to render 3D SVG previews and [thi.ng/luxor](http://thi.ng/luxor) to create a render scene bundle incl. camera, lights & materials for LuxRender.
 Only selected objects will receive fully LuxRender-rendered asset (generated on Google Compute Engine instances), which will be featured on the website's homepage.
 All generated assets can be downloaded via these REST API handlers:

 ```bash